 This program is open to NRI coordinators, college students, academic researchers, journalists, policymakers, independent researchers and technical communities, among others.
 Only individual applications and collaboration among individuals will be accepted.
-Virtually any person who has been involved in Internet governance in their community and/or who can demonstrate they are eligible to conduct a brief, high-quality research project can apply for the program.
-Líderes 2.0 is targeted at individuals and/or collaboration among individuals, not at entities.
+Virtually anyone who is —or who has been— involved in Internet Governance in their community and/or who can demonstrate strong capacity to conduct a brief, high-quality research project is welcome to apply.
+The Líderes program is aimed at individuals and/or collaborations between individuals, not institutions.

 These brief research projects are expected to provide new insight and context on Internet governance issues in Latin America and the Caribbean.
 The following are the criteria followed by the Selection Committee when assessing applications: